k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

     b.
 Right-click the **Main** window, select **Union > Remove**.

 ## Table of Selected Columns - Edit the SQL Statement
-This table displays underneath the Query Builder's Main window, and it enables editing the SQL query.
-Its selected columns hold the same information as the graphical map yet in a tabular format.
+This table is located underneath the Query Builder's Main window, and it enables editing the SQL query.
+Its selected columns hold the same information as the graphical map, yet in a tabular format.

 ### Adding an SQL Function to a DB Object Column
 1. Click on the **3 dots** in the **Expression** column for opening the **Expression Editor** window.